7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 I blog partly about helping people become freelance writers, meaning I write for others like me, not potential clients.
 And yet I receive inquiries.
 If you create a blog specifically for your target customers, you should be able to get much better rates than me.

-Save time on job boards to find clients who may or may not be interested in your services.
+Save time on job boards by finding clients who may or may not be interested in your services.
 When a client approaches you, you are already in a strong position.

 2. Get signatures